St Clears railway station

-St Clears railway station served the small town of St Clears, Carmarthenshire, Wales between 1854 and 1964.
+St Clears railway station served the town of St Clears, Carmarthenshire, Wales between 1854 and 1964.
 It was on the West Wales Line.

 History

 The station opened on 2 January 1854.
 It was on the section of the South Wales Railway which opened that day between the temporary station near Carmarthen and Haverfordwest, and was situated between Sarnau and Whitland.